 Granulation can improve the ease of handling of powder blends and prevents the segregation of fine constituents, improving consistency in subsequent process steps, principally tableting.

 To improve the efficiency of the milling operation, and deliver more consistent milled particle sizes, online particle-size analysis is a solution for continuous milling monitoring and control.
 In addition, measurements made by the online analyser can control the process through a closed loop with the mill’s programmable logic controller (PLC).

-Founded in the late-1960s, Malvern Instruments is now one of the world’s leading materials and biophysical characterisation companies.
+Founded in the late-1960s as Malvern Instruments, Malvern Panalytical is now one of the world’s leading materials and biophysical characterisation companies.

 Having built on a long-established reputation for innovation in particle sizing, the company today is highly respected for its technology and applications leadership in areas that range from particle, protein and macromolecule characterisation through to rheological properties measurement and into process optimisation.